-With so many styles of yoga out there, it can be difficult to know which will suit you.
-Take a look at some of the main styles we offer on EkhartYoga to help you choose, with some suggested teachers and programs for each one.
+With so many different types of yoga out there, it can be difficult to know which one is right for you.
+Take a look at some of the main yoga styles we offer here on EkhartYoga to help you choose, with the benefits of different yoga styles and suggested teachers and programs for each one.

-For an ‘all-round’ balanced practice, a great place to start
+For an ‘all-round’ balanced yoga practice, a great place to start for beginners

-- Practise with: Esther Ekhart, Andrew Wrenn, Katy Appleton, Sandra Carson
+- Try Hatha classes with: Esther Ekhart, Andrew Wrenn, Katy Appleton, Sandra Carson

 Helps build overall strength and flexibility

-- Get started: 10 days of Vinyasa program
+- Get started: Vinyasa Yoga for Beginners program

 Improves flexibility and develops a deeper connection to stillness

-Yin Yoga is Vinyasa yoga’s polar opposite – a slow-paced, meditative form of yoga.
-Typically, poses are held for around 3 to 5 minutes and work on the connective tissues – ligaments, joints, bones, and the deep fascia networks of the body – rather than the muscles.
-Though slow, Yin Yoga can be far from easy: staying with a pose while keeping the mind calm and steady can be especially challenging.
+If you’re comparing different types of yoga Yin Yoga is Vinyasa yoga’s polar opposite!
+It is a slow-paced, meditative form of yoga.
+A Yin yoga class all takes place sitting or lying on the mat rather than standing.
+Poses are held for around 3 to 5 minutes and work on the Yin tissues – the ligaments, joints, bones, and the deep fascia networks of the body – rather than the muscles.
+Yin Yoga poses target different meridians in the body and so can bring emotional as well as physical benefits.